rouxers/tutorial/src/beginners/lse.md

 </script>
 </div>

-If you look at the front two edges (yellow-red and yellow-white edges), you can see that by doing `M' U2 M`, they swap positions.
+If you look at the front two edges (yellow-red and white-red edges), you can see that by doing `M' U2 M`, they swap positions.

 <div id="frontmu2mmisoriented">
 <script type="text/javascript">